jeff4/bionotes.github.io/_comp/javascript.md

 * Found this 2022 piece by Stas Klymenko with a [Node.js Roadmap for Beginners](https://dev.to/hellnar/nodejs-roadmap-for-beginners-25ml).
 Starts with theory/fundamentals bfore building CRUD / MERN servers.
 Also covers authentication of JWT vs. Sessions.
 * Started rereading Flanagan's O'Reilly book on Javascript, 7th Edition (2020).
 * Up to pg.
 53 of SVP 'Javascript, Beginner to Pro' (2021).
+* See also these [NodeJS Learning Resources](https://nodejs.org/en/about/get-involved).
+No Discord channel for Node apparently.